wasimdcode/My-Python/Hotel Management Project/README.md

 If you're using the `.exe` version:
 1. Just double-click the `WOYO.exe` file
 2. No need to install Python 🐍
-3. Make sure the `wOYO.png` logo is in the same folder (important!)

 If you're using the Python version:
 ```bash